datnguye/resume/content/blog/internal/context-engineering-modern-llm-ecosystem.md

 ### 3. RAG — the knowledge base 🔵

-When your LLM needs to know about YOUR data, RAG is the answer.
-Here's how it transforms responses:
+When your LLM needs to know about YOUR data?
+Problem comes with a solution — RAG!
+Want to see the magic?
+Let's pick a real example:

 Without RAG: